National Institute for Medical Research (Tanzania): International cooperation

 As part of Tanzania's governmental actions, the Ministry of Health, including NIMR and other stakeholders have been collaborating with the World Health Organization.
-The Mbeya Medical Research Center has entertained a long-standing cooperation with the German Center for Infection Research and the Munich University Hospital.
+The Mbeya Medical Research Center has entertained a long-standing cooperation with the German Center for Infection Research and the LMU Klinikum.
 Another example for international cooperation is a project between NIMR and the Social Sciences Research Ethics Committee of the University of Birmingham in 2006/2007.
 This project focused on research on how families with children suffering from HIV/AIDS were affected in Tanzania and the United Kingdom.
 Other such projects of NIMR's international cooperation have included UNESCO, UNICEF, USAID, the Swiss Tropical Institute and Imperial College London.

 Since 2019, NIMR has been participating in a German-Tanzanian project about the Karl Braun collection of historical artefacts and documents from Amani.
 Presented to the public in an exhibition at the municipal museum in the German city of Stade in 2025, this ongoing project is meant as an opportunity to provide new perspectives on Tanzanian and German colonial history as well as its significance in the past and present.